erdzeichen/KiMoPack/README.rst

 for the use with transient x-ray emission and spectro-electro chemistry data.

-It focuses on the main tasks an experimentator has Loading and shaping of experiments, plotting of experiments, comparing of experiments, analysing experiments with fast and/or advanced fitting routines and saving/exporting/presenting the results.
+It focuses on the main tasks an experimentator has:
+Loading and shaping of experiments, plotting of experiments, comparing of experiments, analysing experiments with fast and/or advanced fitting routines and saving/exporting/presenting the results.